pelican-eggs/games-steamcmd/truck-simulator/euro-truck-simulator2/README.md

-# ETS2 Ptero - A Egg For Setting Up ETS2 Dedicated Server
+# ETS2 - A Egg For Setting Up ETS2 Dedicated Server

 Ports below are the default ports that are associated with the ETS2 dedicated server.